tpoechtrager/apple-libtapi/README.md

 ## Dependencies: ##

-CMake, Python and GCC or Clang
+CMake, Python and Clang or GCC 8+

 ## Installation: ##